-Throughout the year and especially in winter, your chimney has suffered creosote buildup and having your chimney cleaned by a qualified professional can make it serve you efficiently throughout the year again.
+Throughout the year and especially in winter, your chimney has suffered creosote buildup, and having your chimney cleaned by a qualified professional can make it serve you efficiently throughout the year again.
 Starting off the year with a clean and safe chimney will offer you peace of mind for the rest of the winter.
-The National Fire Protection Association (NFPA) and the Chimney Safety Institute of America (CSIA) among other fire safety organizations recommend annual chimney and fireplace cleaning and inspection.
+Many fire safety organizations recommend annual chimney and fireplace cleaning and inspections.

 Here are some of the reasons get fireplace cleaning:

 –Professional Chimney sweeps are trained on the proper way to clean your chimney.
-Unlike DIY methods where you are always unsure and second guessing, with a professional chimney sweeps, you are assured a complete peace of mind from top quality chimney maintenance and professional fireplace cleaning.
+Unlike DIY methods where you are always unsure and second-guessing, with professional chimney sweeps, you have assured complete peace of mind from top-quality chimney maintenance and professional fireplace cleaning.

 -Hiring a reputed sweep also saves you time.
 DIY might take you hours or even days.

 -Chimney and fireplace cleaning can be a messy affair that can leave soot, dust, and ash everywhere.
 Professionals have specialized vacuums that can quickly and efficiently suck up the residue.

 -Sweeps are equipped with the latest professional-grade tools to ensure a thorough sweep of the chimney walls.
 Their top-of-the-line equipment is designed to effectively complete fireplace cleaning and remove creosote from the chimney walls.
 Creosote is highly flammable and if neglected can lead to chimneys or even home fires.

 -Cleaning the chimney will require you to climb to the top of the roof.
 This can be dangerous and should be best left to professionals.